 Crypto-currency has also played a major role in the massive stock shortage and rise in prices of PC components such as graphics cards, so it is understandable that mining is not held in the best regard by PC gamers.
 However, one cannot simply deny the fiscal potential and profitability of crypto-mining in today’s scenario.
-So in this roundup, we will take a look at the best GPUs for crypto-mining in 2021.
+So in this roundup, we will take a look at the best GPUs for crypto-mining.
 This list takes into account multiple factors such as the mining performance, the hashrate, cost of entry, power consumption, daily profit, and days to break even in an ideal scenario.
 The ranking is based objectively on the best value offered among the various GPUs on the market today.

 1. Nvidia GeForce GTX 1060 6GB